 Judith Ward, CFP®

-“RMDs aren’t optional,” says Judith Ward CFP®, a senior financial planner with T. Rowe Price.
+“RMDs aren’t optional,” says Judith Ward, CFP®, a senior retirement insights manager with T. Rowe Price.
 “If you don’t take your RMD, or take out too little, you may be faced with an IRS penalty tax of 50% of the amount not distributed.”

 Below are five things you should know about RMDs:

 1. When do I need to take the first RMD?